tcpiplab/dontsleepuntil/README.md

 # dontsleepuntil
-python(3) script/command line tool that does not let the system sleep until some specfic conditions are met
+python(3) script/command line tool that does not let the system sleep until some specific conditions are met

-Inastallation:
+Installation:

     ⦿ run this in your terminal to install the script and create an alias in the zshrc